-The olecranon (oh-LEH-cruh-nahn) is the “pointy” bone at the tip of the elbow.
-A “bursa”—a small sac of fluid—covers the tip of this bone, allowing soft tissues such as the skin to slide over the bone.
-Normally, this sac has only a tiny amount of fluid inside of it and is essentially flat.
-However, sometimes, this area gets irritated and the body makes extra fluid inside the sac (see Figure 1).
-This can cause a big “balloon” to form at the tip of the elbow.
+The olecranon (oh-LEH-cruh-nahn) is the pointy bone at the tip of the elbow.
+The bursa is the thin sac of fluid that lies between this boney tip and the skin.
+It helps the skin slide over the bone smoothly.
+Normally, this sac has only a tiny bit of fluid inside of it and lays flat.
+However, the bursa can become irritated or inflamed and fill with extra fluid (see Figure 1).
+When this happens, a painful swelling develops at the back of the elbow.
 This swelling is olecranon bursitis.

 SIGNS AND SYMPTOMS

 Gradual swelling at the back of the elbow might not be noticed at first.
 Sometimes the swelling develops quickly.
 The swelling can worsen to look like a soft golf ball at the tip of the elbow (see Figure 2).
 Most of the time, the bursitis does not cause pain.
 The bursa can become infected, which will cause tenderness, redness, or warmth in the area; you may also have a fever.
 An infected bursa can break open and drain pus.

 Your doctor might order an x-ray to look for a broken bone, bone spur, or calcium deposit at the elbow (see Figure 3).
 Blood tests to check for infection in your system or another cause, such as gout or rheumatoid arthritis, might be used.
 Some fluid might be removed from the bursa with a needle and sent for testing.
 If the fluid in the bursa is pus, then an infection is present there.